Top 20 Classic Christmas Movies

 9. The Shop Around The Corner (1940) / In the Good Old Summertime (1949) / You've Got Mail (1998) - These 3 films are all versions of the same story (two people exchanging mail/email without knowing who the other person is), and all had great casts.
 In the Good Old Summertime is a musical with Van Johnson & Judy Garland; The Shop Around the Corner stars Jimmy Stewart & Margaret Sullivan, and You've Got Mail reunited Tom Hanks and Meg Ryan on screen for the 3rd time.
 All 3 movies are holiday magic.

-8. Home Alone (1990) - Macaulay Culkin fends for himself when his family (Mom played by Catherine O'Hara and Dad by John Heard) leaves without him.
-Bumbling thieves Joe Pesci and Daniel Stern try to ruin his Christmas.
+8. Home Alone (1990) - Macaulay Culkin fends for himself as Kevin when his family (Mom played by Catherine O'Hara and Dad by John Heard) leaves without him.
+Bumbling thieves played by Joe Pesci and Daniel Stern try to ruin his Christmas.

 7. Meet Me in St. Louis (1944) - Judy Garland singing Have Yourself a Merry Little Christmas is just one of the highlights of a "feel good" old-fashioned Christmas family flick.
 Garland sings The Trolley Song in this clip from Meet Me in St. Louis, below.

 6. National Lampoon's Christmas Vacation (1989) - Chevy Chase demonstrates "how not to" put up Christmas lights.
 His wife (Beverly D'Angelo) puts up with him in National Lampoon's Christmas Vacation..